ProjectOrangeBox/orange/README.md

 `cache_ttl()` Get the current Cache Time to Live with optional "window" support to negate a cache stamped

-`delete_cache_by_tags()` Delete cache records based on dot notation “tags" to allow deleting cache records based on multiple values
+`delete_cache_by_tags()` Delete cache records based on dot notation tags" to allow deleting cache records based on multiple values

 `libraries/Auth.php` Provides the authorization for users.
 Functions include login(), logout(), refresh_userdata()